-The Motor Vehicle Traffic Emissions Registry was compiled anew on the basis of traffic counts for 2014, because according to experience to date, this category of polluters contributes significantly to particulate and nitrogen oxide pollution.
+The current Motor Vehicle Traffic Emissions Registry was compiled anew on the basis of traffic counts for 2014, because according to experience to date, this category of polluters contributes significantly to particulate and nitrogen oxide pollution.
 Detectors to count the number of passing motor vehicles have been installed at many locations on the primary roads of Berlin since 2001.
 This data serves to make the current traffic patterns in Berlin accessible, and to incorporate them into traffic management.
 This information is evaluated in the Traffic Control Centre (VKRZ), and is used to inform the population, especially drivers, of current traffic conditions and provide routing recommendations to avoid traffic jams via radio broadcasts, the internet, and centrally located sign boards.
 The enhancement of the VKRZ serves the goal of dynamically controlling traffic according to the current traffic situation and volume.
 With its further development, the VKRZ aims at achieving dynamic traffic management based on current traffic conditions and volumes.

 Ascertainment of traffic volume

-Since 2002, the data from approx. 400 detectors at about 300 locations within the Berlin primary road network have been available at the Verkehrslenkung Berlin (Traffic Control).
+Since 2002, the data from approx. 400 detectors at about 300 locations within the Berlin primary road network has been available at the Traffic Control.
 Many of these detectors distinguish between cars and lorries, and can be used for approximate annual traffic counts.

 - the extrapolation of the point-related intersection counts to the entire Berlin primary road network with a traffic-flow computational model (VISUM) by the Senate Department for the Environment, Transport and Climate Protection provided the results showing the mean daily traffic figures (DTV) and the proportions of lorries for all major streets.

 - the ascertainment of the segment-related pollution of the primary road network with regular bus traffic of the Berliner Verkehrsbetriebe (BVG, Berlin Transport Services) was calculated on the basis of the bus schedule data for 2014.

-- the calculation of the emissions with the emission factors from the UBA manual for emissions factors (Edition 3.3) with consideration for the type of road and its function, is ascertained with the aid of the program IMMISem/luft.
+- the calculation of the emissions with the emission factors from the UBA manual for emissions factors (Edition 3.3, UBA 2017) with consideration for the type of road and its function, is ascertained with the aid of the program IMMISem/luft.
 Furthermore, additional corrections have been made regarding the emission factors for light commercial vehicles (< 3.5 t), as they produce higher emissions in actual operation, much like diesel cars.